ethereum/EIPs/EIPS/eip-validatedEVMContracts.md

 stack by the `PUSHn` operation must point to a valid `JUMPDEST` operation.
 Clients may combine this check with invalid opcode validation.

-As of the writing of this spec the jump operations are `JUMP` (0x56) and `JUMPI` (0x57).
-Future forks may add more jump operations.
+As of the Istanbul upgrade the jump operations are `JUMP` (`0x56`) and `JUMPI` (`0x57`).
+Future upgrades may add more jump operations.

-### ?Sane Limits checks?
-(1985)?

-> TODO research if any EIP1985 checks make sense.

 ## Rationale

 The first major feature is the invalid opcode removal.
-In the case where a contract has an invalid opcode that later becomes a multibyte opcode followed by a `JUMPDEST` marker that contract would become invalid after a hard fork because the destination marker would become part of the new multibyte instruction <TODO - link to FEM post>.
+In the case where a contract has an invalid opcode that later becomes a multi-byte opcode followed by a `JUMPDEST` marker that contract would become invalid after an upgrade because the destination marker would become part of the new multi-byte instruction, as described in the [EIP-663 discussion].
 If no invalid opcodes can be created then the possibility of the `JUMPDEST` being absorbed is eliminated.

 One complication is that current versions of solidity append the swarm hash of the source code of the contract in some instances to the end of the generated EVM bytecode.
 That is what motivated the